tobspr/RenderPipeline/README.md

 If you want to use the C++ Modules, checkout <a href="https://github.com/tobspr/RenderPipeline/wiki/Building%20the%20CPP%20Modules" target="_blank">
 Building the C++ Modules</a> to get a list of requirements for them.

-### Getting Started / Wiki

-You should definitely checkout the wiki if you want to find out more about the pipeline:
-<a target="_blank" href="https://github.com/tobspr/RenderPipeline/wiki">Render Pipeline WIKI</a>

-There is also a page about getting started there: <a target="_blank" href="https://github.com/tobspr/RenderPipeline/wiki/Getting%20Started">Getting Started</a>

 ### Reporting Bugs / Contributing

 If you find bugs, or find information missing in the wiki, or want to contribute, you can find me most of the time in the `#panda3d` channel on freenode.

 If I shouldn't be there, feel free to contact me per E-Mail: `tobias.springer1@googlemail.com`

 ### Screenshots